sneharams/PoGoDB/README.md

 ## Development Environment Setup
 Complete the following steps to setup a development environment to contribute to this project:
 1. Create a new `conda` environment with `conda create -n <your env name> python=3.8`.
 The newly created conda environment can be activated with `conda activate <your env name>`.
-2. Install the package in editable mode and development dependencies with `pip install -e .[dev]`.
+2. Navigate to the directory of this file and install the package in editable mode with development dependencies using the command `pip install -e .[dev]`.